hogyun2/awesome-lidar-place-recognition/README.md

 Finally, **various algorithms** that play an important role in Place Recognition are introduced.

-🔥 represents that a paper citation count of 50 or more, or a code's star count of 50 or more.
+🔥 represents a paper citation count of 50 or more, or a code's star count of 50 or more.

 ## News!
 __`[24.03.19]`__ First commit!